fahidmohammad/gumshoe.js/README.md

 # Support

-This project is maintained by the Hyatt.com Rearchitecture Group.
+This project is maintained by the Analytics Development Group.
 Questions can be directed to [Andrew Vaughan](mailto:andrew.vaughan@hyatt.com)